mrange/pt_src3/README.md

 However, the Atari STe had a feature not in the Amiga blitter.
 The blitter had 16 16bit registers in the blitter and 1 of the sources could use the lower 4 bits to lookup a value that is written to the output.
 Beat that Amiga!

-I had tried to make a blitter based polygon filler using that but it was too hard for me.
+I had attempted to make a blitter based polygon filler using blitter lookup but it was too hard for me.

 When I thought about the frequency tables there is just 1 bit of information needed; increment the register or no?
 However, for performance reasons the Blade player stored a full 16bit word that could just be copied into the mixer code.